jehmal/opencode/hello-world-classic.md

 ## The Significance

 While "Hello, World!" may seem trivial, it represents something profound: the moment when abstract programming concepts become tangible reality.
-When you see those two words appear on your screen, you've successfully:
+When you see those two words appear on your screen, you've successfuly:

 - Written valid syntax in a programming language
 - Used the language's output mechanism